russellgill/RestfulBestPractice/README.md

 ## Practice with RESTful Design Principals

-Working out core design principals using Express and Node.js using Sequelize ORM
+Working out core design principals using Express and Node.js with Sequelize ORM